Accounting for SaaS Companies: Why Go GAAP Early in SaaS?

-Since you have to file taxes (and for most early-stage companies, taxes are done on a cash basis), then the company books tend to remain that way.
-However, what you save in bookkeeping costs may really cost you in the end.
+Since you have to file taxes (and for most early-stage companies, taxes are done on a cash basis), the company books tend to remain that way.
+However, what you save in bookkeeping costs now may really cost you later.

 Naturally, if you raise capital and your investors require an audit, you are going to be concerned with proper GAAP financial reporting.
 Most small and emerging businesses don’t, and therefore don’t typically concern themselves with GAAP financials.
 It is sometimes difficult to justify the overhead and expense of keeping your books using the accrual method, especially if you keep tax books using a cash method.

 For most traditional businesses, liquidity comes through cash flow.
-For many others, including most SaaS/software businesses, liquidity comes through an acquisition.
-And, it is the acquisition that is the driving need for accrual accounting.
+For many others, including most SaaSbusinesses, liquidity comes through an acquisition.
+It’s the acquisition that drives the need to switch to accrual accounting.

 The company looking to acquire you produces GAAP financials.

 The huge fish eat the big fish, and the big fish eat the small fish.
 You are the small fish.
 The huge fish is likely a public company and works exclusively with GAAP/accrual accounting.
 No surprise there.
-What might catch an entrepreneur off guard is that the big fish is almost certainly using accrual for taxes and producing GAAP financial statements.
+What might catch an entrepreneur off guard is the fact that the big fish is almost certainly using the accrual method for taxes and producing GAAP financial statements.

 When you enter into acquisition discussions, you will need audit-ready, GAAP-compliant financial statements.
 No big deal, right?
-Here is the catch.
-It’s significantly harder to generate financial statements when your record keeping and culture are based on the “cash” accounting.
+Here is the catch: It’s significantly harder to generate financial statements when your record-keeping and culture are based on “cash” accounting.
 The impact is significant.